 We had an excellent question in our MasterOps Community recently:

-What are the best practices for campaign structure?
+What are the best practices for a marketing campaign structure?
 Is there a gold standard for campaign hierarchies?

-Of course, businesses will need to cater best practices to their business processes, but there are a lot of campaign configuration changes that can form a foundation for better marketing reports.
+Of course, businesses must cater best practices to their business processes.
+Still, there are a lot of campaign configuration changes that can form a foundation for better marketing reports.

 The individual leads and contacts are each captured in a record called a campaign member.
 This child record is where we record how the contact or lead engaged with the campaign.
 For example, in an email campaign, a person may Receive, Open, Click, Unsubscribe, or Reply.